Help Center

 How do I manage my subscription?

-Go to your dashboard and click the account/billing link.
-This opens the Stripe billing portal where you can update your payment method, switch plans, view invoices, or cancel.
+Go to your dashboard and open the Settings tab.
+Under Billing, click "Manage Subscription" to open the Stripe billing portal where you can update your payment method, switch plans, view invoices, or cancel.
 Cancellation takes effect at the end of your billing period.

 Dashboard Tabs Explained